southsidedean/using-kubectl-generate-yaml-manifests/README.md

 You created your `imperative` namespace to hold the objects you want to create *imperatively*, using `kubectl`.
 Now, you're going to start creating objects *declarively*, so you're going to put those into the `declarative` namespace.

-Creating a namespace provides a great example of how we can leverage the imperative to create the declarative.
+Creating a namespace provides a great example of how you can leverage the imperative to create the declarative.
 You can use the imperative command `kubectl create namespace declarative` with the `--dry-run=client` and `--output=yaml` swiches, and redirect the output into a file.

 Create the `declarative` namespace:
 ```bash